mrthehavok/CS_DevOps/README.md

 ## deploy
 #### Description
-Create infrastracture using github actions and terraform:
+Create infrastructure using github actions and terraform:

 - VPC and Network
 - - VPC